Jeanne Cavelos: Editing and writing careers

 While working at Dell, Cavelos contacted J. Michael Straczynski to discuss the novelizations of Babylon 5.
 She began the novel line with Dell before leaving publishing to focus on her writing career in 1994.
 After receiving a form letter with an idea for the book, she set aside the novel that she had been writing and wrote a proposal for the Babylon 5 book, which led to The Shadow Within.

 Cavelos then wrote the non-fiction books The Science of the X-files, followed by The Science of Star Wars.
-In The Science of Star Wars, she possibly coined the phrase "May the 4th Be with You," which has led to the creation of "Star Wars Day" on May 4th.
+In The Science of Star Wars, she possibly coined the phrase "May the 4th Be with You," which has led to the creation of "Star Wars Day" on May 4.

 Cavelos went on to author the Babylon 5 Passing of the Techno-Mages trilogy.

 In 2004 Cavelos edited The Many Faces of Van Helsing, an anthology of horror and fantasy stories about Abraham Van Helsing written by masters of the genres.
 The anthology was nominated for a Bram Stoker Award.

 Cavelos has continued to teach, shifting her focus from astronomy and mathematics to creative writing.
 In 1994, she began teaching advanced fiction writing at Saint Anselm College.
 In 1996, Cavelos and founded Odyssey Writing Workshops Charitable Trust, a nonprofit that helps fiction writers improve their work.
 In 2015, Cavelos was nominated for a World Fantasy Award for her work as Odyssey director and instructor.
+In 2024, Cavelos won a Locus Award for "Fostering Excellence in Craft & Career".